contino/gsd-hello-world/README.md

 ## Pipeline

-Github actions is used to demonstrate a best practice pipeline: [Hello World Pipeline](https://github.com/contino/gsd-hello-world/actions)
+Github actions is used to demonstrate a best practice pipeline: [Hello World Pipeline](https://github.com/contino/gsd-hello-world/actions).

+This includes the creation of artifacts ("packages") for each commit: [Hello World Packages](https://github.com/contino/gsd-hello-world/packages).

 # More Info